Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Project/README.md

 ## Additional information

-In cases where the the output spatial reference uses a different geographic coordinate system than that of the input spatial reference, see the `class AGSGeometryEngine.projectGeometry(_:to:datumTransformation:)` method that additionally takes in a `AGSDatumTransformation` parameter.
+In cases where the the output spatial reference uses a different geographic coordinate system than that of the input spatial reference, see the `class AGSGeometryEngine.projectGeometry(_:to:datumTransformation:)` method that additionally takes in an `AGSDatumTransformation` parameter.

 ## Tags